Sacred Heart University

 SHU’s capstone experience challenges seniors to conduct research or lead creative projects that exemplify their thirst for discovery as well as the knowledge they gained throughout their years in college.

-Cultural events abound on campus including concerts, poetry nights, and the Student Affairs Lecture Series, which brings renowned guest speakers to campus.
+Cultural events abound on campus including concerts, poetry nights and the Student Affairs Lecture Series, which brings renowned guest speakers to campus.
 Students in Sacred Heart’s performing arts programs enrich campus life with performances in the Edgerton Center for the Performing Arts and other smaller on-campus venues.
 Overseen by a Tony-and Grammy-nominated producer, the performing arts program includes dance (with a variety of ensembles from Irish to step to hip-hop), theatre arts, instrumental music (marching band, orchestra, and an array of ensembles) and a variety of choral groups.
 Over 100 student organizations including including media groups, social organizations, national Greek organizations, Division I athletics, intramural and club sports, service organizations, multicultural groups, leadership programs and academic honor societies contribute to a vibrant campus environment.
 Annual campus-wide events include the fall and spring concerts, Spring Fest, Dancing with Heart, Mr. SHU and more.

 Through a dynamic service learning program that integrates service into academic courses, students gain relevant experience, all while enacting the University’s dedication to civic responsibility.
-The SHU community is characterized by its dedication to serving others, as evidenced by an award-winning community service program.
-Each year, Sacred Heart students contribute around 53,000 hours of community service to the local community and go on service trips to Bangladesh, Dominican Republic, Costa Rica, Haiti, Mexico, and Colombia.
+The SHU community’s dedication to serving others, is evidenced by an award-winning community service program.
+Each year, Sacred Heart students contribute about 100,000 hours of community service to the local community and on international service trips to countries such as Bangladesh, Dominican Republic, Costa Rica, Haiti, Mexico and Colombia.

 Students come together to cheer on the Division I Pioneers, with big crowds turning out for events such as the Homecoming football game in the fall and Midnight Madness to kick off the basketball season.